The core meaning of quality is the fulfilment of expectations and needs, through adherence to specified requirements.

-The Project Manager’s quality activities begin with eliciting the customer’s quality expectations, which may be somewhat abstract and imprecise, but which are subsequently transformed into acceptance criteria, which constitute a list of measurable, prioritized characteristics that the product must obtain for customer acceptance.
+The quality activities for the project manager begin with eliciting the customer’s quality expectations, which may be somewhat abstract and imprecise, but which are subsequently transformed into acceptance criteria, which constitute a list of measurable, prioritized characteristics that the product must obtain for customer acceptance.

-In order to meet the quality expectations of the customer and the acceptance criteria subsequently developed, the Project Manager must plan appropriately.
+To meet the quality expectations of the customer and the acceptance criteria subsequently developed, the project manager must plan appropriately.
 This entails identifying the necessary products and the quality criteria for each, planning quality methods (i.e. the necessary tasks for quality control and product acceptance), and designating quality responsibilities.

 There are two main goals of quality control:

-A key way to facilitate quality planning is to develop a Quality Management Strategy.
+One way to facilitate quality planning is to develop a quality management approach.
 This is a management product defined to help articulate quality techniques, standards, and the necessary responsibilities during the project.
-The Project Manager writes the Quality Management Strategy during project initiation.
+The project manager writes the quality management approach during project initiation.

-Project Managers can employ a variety of methods for quality inspections or reviews.
+A project manager can employ a variety of methods for quality inspections or reviews.
 One method in particular is described in the PRINCE2 manual and is used for inspecting the quality of paper-based products.
-Known as the PRINCE2 Quality Review Technique, this technique specifies four roles and three steps involved in quality review:
+Known as the PRINCE2 quality review technique, this technique specifies four roles and three steps involved in quality review:

-- A copy of the product (together with its Product Description) is distributed to all Reviewers, along with a question sheet
+1. A copy of the product (together with its product descriptionr) is distributed to all reviewers, along with a question sheet

-- Reviewers assess the quality of the document by comparing it against the quality criteria in its Product Description
+2. Reviewers assess the quality of the document by comparing it against the quality criteria in its product description

-- Where the product deviates from the quality criteria, the Reviewers can write questions/problems about the product on the question sheet
+3. Where the product deviates from the quality criteria, the reviewers can write questions/problems about the product on the question sheet

-- Chair uses the consolidated question list to draw up an agenda for a meeting (step 2), which is done in conjunction with the Presenter
+5. Chair uses the consolidated question list to draw up an agenda for a meeting (step 2), which is done in conjunction with the presenter

 Step 2: Review Meeting

-- Reviewers ask any questions to the Presenter about the document
+2. Reviewers ask any questions to the presenter about the document

-- Administrator documents what actions/responsibilities the Reviewers decide upon
+5. Administrator documents what actions/responsibilities the reviewers decide upon

 Step 3: Review Follow-Up

-- Following revisions, the product is re-distributed to Reviewers
+2. Following revisions, the product is re-distributed to reviewers

-- Once the Reviewers have approved remedial work, the Chair can sign off the product
+3. Once the reviewers have approved remedial work, the Chair can sign off the product

-- Administrator reports the outcome of the quality review to appropriate stakeholders and managers/support staff, and stores the relevant quality records.
+5. Administrator reports the outcome of the quality review to appropriate stakeholders and managers/support staff and stores the relevant quality records.